notklaatu/01ac87d/README.md

 * OpenShift cluster architecture
 * distributed volume

+In addition to using

 To perform a search through the web interface:

 ![web search](.readme/instruction.jpg)

-To perform a search for "foo" locally:
+## Flexibility

+Developers who don't want to use the web UI of Github can also search for "foo" from the command line:

     $ find path/to/repo/ -type f -name "*svg" -exec grep -li foo {} \;